Skip to main content

 But here we'll explore some advantages and disadvantages of both types of stores so you can include them in your essay.

-Reasons people like big shopping centers/malls
+Reasons people like big shopping centres/malls

 • They are easier to navigate and find what you're looking for